astral-sh/ruff/docs/rules/builtin-argument-shadowing.md

 ### Why is this bad?

-Shadowing can make your code harder to understand.
-Shadowing will also cause type errors if you use a shadowed variable as a type.
+Shadowing can obfuscate the purpose of a variable in your code.

 ### Example